resema/Notepad/_posts/2017-11-07-recommender-system-an-introduction.md

 Use linear regression with some simplifications

 ![recommender_system.PNG]({{site.baseurl}}/images/posts/RecommenderSystems_AnIntroduction/recommender_system.PNG)

+The below shown cost function for the collaborative filtering looks like this.
+This one contains the regularization term.
 Be aware of only using elements (movies) to sum up for the cost function which have been **rated by a user**.

-The above cost function for the collaborative filtering looks like this.
-This one contains the regularization term.

 ![recommender_update.PNG]({{site.baseurl}}/images/posts/RecommenderSystems_AnIntroduction/recommender_update.PNG)